 XY is coordinated by Michael Flood, with occasional assistance from a pool of volunteers.
 These volunteers include:

-Dr Michael Flood is a Lecturer in Sociology at the University of Wollongong.
+Dr Michael Flood is an Associatte Professor in Sociology at the University of Wollongong.
 His research focuses on the primary prevention of violence against women, while he also researches men and gender, male heterosexuality, fathering, and sexual and reproductive health.
 He has published on best practice in primary prevention, how to engage men in violence prevention, factors shaping violence-supportive attitudes, young people’s experiences of violence in their relationships and families, youth and pornography, anti-feminist backlash, and other issues.

 You can contact Michael via XY's contact form, his direct e-mail address on his university staff page, Facebook, or Skype.